martynbiz/cyber-security-toolkit/reconnaissance/website.md

 Use tools like Wappalyzer or BuiltWith to identify the technologies used on the website, including the WordPress version, plugins, and themes.

+## Source Code Inspection

+View the page source in your browser to identify comments, hidden fields, or other information that may reveal vulnerabilities.

 ## BuiltWith

 Can be accessed via a browser, or Chrome/Firefox plugin.